Table of Contents

 Your doctor will probably start by asking you some questions and doing a physical exam.
-Samples of your blood and urine may be tested for diseases and disorders.
+He or she may test samples of your blood and urine for diseases and disorders.
 Other tests may also be needed.
 Your doctor will determine which tests are right for you.

-Even if you take sildenafil, you still need physical and mental stimulation and desire to have an erection.
-If your first dose of Viagra doesn’t help, call your doctor.
+Even if you take the medications, you still need physical and mental stimulation and desire to have an erection.
+If your first dose doesn't help, call your doctor.
 Your doctor may want to change your tablet strength.

 What are the side effects?

-Call your doctor right away if you take sildenafil and have a prolonged erection that lasts 4 hours or longer.
+Call your doctor right away if you take one of these medications and have a prolonged erection that lasts 4 hours or longer.
 This condition may cause permanent impotence if not treated.

-No. You shouldn’t use this medicine if you take nitroglycerin or any other nitrates for chest pain.
-If you have heart problems, tell your doctor before taking sildenafil.
-This medicine can have serious side effects in people who have heart problems.
+No. You shouldn't use these medicines if you take nitroglycerin or any other nitrates for chest pain.
+If you have heart problems, tell your doctor before taking any ED medicines.
+These medicines can have serious side effects in people who have heart problems.

-If you use sildenafil and get chest pains, be sure to tell the paramedics, nurses or doctors at the hospital that you use it and when you used it last.
+If you use sildenafil, tadalfil, or vardenafil and get chest pains, be sure to tell the paramedics, nurses or doctors at the hospital that you use it and when you used it last.

 If the medicines aren't right for you, you could also try using a penile implant, vacuum pump devices, or you could have surgery.
 Your doctor may send you to an urologist to talk about these options.